FortiManager Best Practices: A Strategic Checklist for Enterprise Security

 Recovery Planning

 Deploying a secondary unit in a High Availability cluster provides service availability for your management plane.
 It’s vital to secure the 32-character ‘Master Encryption Key’ in a managed digital vault.
 Without this specific key, database restoration on new hardware is impossible.
-Please document your recovery steps to ensure your team can restore operations within a four-hour recovery time objective during catastrophic hardware failures.
+Document your recovery procedures thoroughly to ensure your team can restore operations within a four-hour recovery time objective (RTO) during catastrophic hardware failures.

 Firmware Lifecycle Management

 Infrastructure stability relies on strict adherence to the Fortinet Compatibility Matrix.
 Before any upgrade cycle, review the specific build numbers for both FortiManager and managed FortiGate units.
-Testing new firmware in a dedicated non-production ADOM for 14 days allows your team to identify policy push issues before they impact your production environment.
+Testing new firmware in a dedicated non-production ADOM for 14 days allows your team to identify policy deployment issues before they impact the production environment.

 To master these advanced management techniques and secure your infrastructure, please explore our Fortinet certification track to empower your engineering team.